jonkster/biot/biot-applications/adc/README.md

         rpl root 1 affe::2
     ```
   4. after this, check the root node 6lowPAN interface now has an address of
-       affe::2 and each every other node now has an address in the affe:: range.
+       affe::2 and that every other node now has an address in the affe:: range.

 2. Configure edge router setup
   1. set the root node set the *wired* interface address: